ocapn/ocapn/draft-specifications/CapTP Specification.md

   resolution.
 - Error propagation across the network.
 - Distributed garbage collection.
-- Secure third-party handoffs, even when messages are published.
+- Secure third-party handoffs, even when CapTP messages are not kept secret.

 CapTP is built upon the foundation of the actor model, where each actor is referred to as an object.
 An actor model is a system where objects pass messages between one another.
 CapTP enables objects to have remote references to other objects on other CapTP sessions, often on different machines across the network.
-An object with a reference to another object can use it by sending a message or sharing the reference in a message to other objects it has references to.
+An object with a reference to another object can use it by sending a message or sharing a reference to it in a message to another object.

-With the right tooling, many programming languages implementing CapTP can achieve the same semantics of asynchronous programming for invoking both local and remote objects, allowing programmers to focus on code flow over networking infrastructure.
+With the right tooling, many programming languages implementing CapTP can achieve the same semantics of asynchronous programming for invoking both local and remote objects, allowing programmers to focus on code flow rather than networking infrastructure.

 # Additional Documents